With all the great taste of tiramisu, but in an easy, fun, dip-able format, this tiramisu dip is going to become an instant party favorite!

 - Add mascarpone cheese and beat until smooth.
 Add powdered sugar and vanilla extract; beat on low speed using an electric mixer until mixed.
 Add heavy cream and espresso mixture and increase speed to high and beat until soft peaks form – do not over beat.

-- Place in a serving bowl and sprinkle with cocoa powder (I use a very small fine mesh strainer).
+- Place in a serving bowl and sprinkle with cocoa powder (I use a small fine mesh strainer).
+If not serving immediately, cover dip before sprinkling with cocoa powder and refrigerate.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.